 This suit coat has the traditional six-button front, which has two to close and one to show.
 Cyril Castle cut his double-breasted jackets with less wrap (overlap) than most tailors do, and Roger Moore wears similar double-breasted suits made by Castle in The Saint and The Persuaders.
 The lapel width of a double-breasted jacket varied less with the fashion trends than the single-breasted jacket did, resulting in a less dated look.
 Traditional double-breasted lapels are wider than single-breasted lapels, so they fit the 1970s fashions well.
 Roger Moore’s clothing looks far more elegant than the more noticeably outdated clothes worn by David Hedison’s Felix Leiter.

 For this entry we will discuss the cut of Sean Connery’s suit jacket.
 Many call this the “Conduit Cut”, after tailor Anthony Sinclair’s premises on Conduit Street in London.
 Cyril Castle, Roger Moore’s tailor in the 1960s and 70s, was also on Conduit Street, and I don’t think it would be fair to not equally consider his contribution to the “Conduit Cut”.
-Sinclair’s and Castle’s jacket cuts were very similar, though while Sinclair was cutting 2-button suits for Connery, Castle was making 3-button suits for Moore to wear on The Saint.
+Sinclair’s and Castle’s jacket cuts were very similar, though while Sinclair was cutting button two suits for Connery, Castle was making button three suits for Moore to wear on The Saint.